K33TY/Jif-Sif-to-Fabric/Docs/Log.md

 ## Jump to TODO List or Finished Task List.

 I have created a [TODO list](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Log.md#list-of-todos) which I will add tasks that I need to remember to do later.
-Once I am done with any of these tasks, I will move it to the [Finished Task List](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Log.md#finished-tasks).
+Once I am done with any of these tasks (or decide that it is not something I should focus on), I will move it to the [Finished Task List](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Log.md#finished-tasks).

 -------------